khaihern/khaihern/README.md

-- 👋 Hi, I’m @khaihern
+- 👋 Hi, I’m @khaihern, I have a portfolio at https://khaihernlow.netlify.app
-- 👀 I’m interested in exploring projects for ReactJS & Nodejs!
+- 👀 I’m interested in exploring projects for ReactJS & Nodejs (MERN stack)!
 - 🌱 I’m currently learning ReactJS framework and building out Web Apps!
 - 💞️ I’m looking to collaborate on anything that interests you and is looking forward to working with me on! :-)
 - 📫 How to reach me?
 Send me an email at khaihernlow@gmail.com